AGS4NO/tool-versions-action/CONTRIBUTING.md

 1. Create a pull request and get feedback on your action
 1. Merge the pull request into the `main` branch

-The action updates are now published! :rocket:
+The action updates are now published and ready for use in other repositories! :rocket:

 For information about versioning, see [Versioning](https://github.com/actions/toolkit/blob/master/docs/action-versioning.md)